 “The last straw”

 I was flabbergasted at his casual approach.
-He simply didn’t care, not just about everything else, but even his own self.
+He simply didn’t care, not just about anything else, but even his own self.
 While I understand that addiction is a serious sickness, his lack of willingness to even try was such a deal breaker.

 Ending a relationship with a drug addict is the final step when you have to choose between him and you.
 When people ask me how come I never got around to trying drugs, the answer really is very simple: him.